SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

   // (I used two pots and manually adjusted them to be very close; also could have done like 10k-100ohm-10k resistor network)
 ```

-The 32-bit value returned should be between -32768 and 32767 (inclusive).
-Large negative indicate a runtime error.
+The 32-bit value returned should be between -65536 and 65535 at the extremes with the maximum 17-bit accumulation option, or, 32-times that if using raw accumulated values (-2.1 million to 2.1 million, approximately)

 **ERRATA ALERT** There is a mildly annoying silicon bug in early revisions of the AVR DA parts (as of a year post-release in 2021, these are still the only ones available) where whatever pin the ADC positive multiplexer is pointed at, digital reads are disabled.
 This core works around it by always setting the the ADC multiplexer to point at ADC_GROUND when it is not actively in use; however, be aware that you cannot, say, set an interrupt on a pin being subject to analogReads (not that this is particularly useful).

 ### analogClockSpeed(int16_t frequency = 0, uint8_t options = 0)
 The accepted options for frequency are -1 (reset ADC clock to core default, 1-1.35 MHz), 0 (make no changes - just report current frequency) or a frequency, in kHz, to set the ADC clock to.
 Values between 125 and 2000 are considered valid for Dx-series parts and Ex-series parts 300-3000 with internal reference, and 300-6000 with Vdd or external reference.
 The prescaler options are discrete, not continuous, so there are a limited number of possible settings (the fastest and slowest of which are often outside the rated operating range).
 The core will choose the highest frequency which is within spec, and which does not exceed the value you requested.
 If a 1 is passed as the third argument, the validity check will be bypassed; this allows you to operate the ADC out of spec if you really want to, which may have unpredictable results.
-Microchiop documentation has provided little in the way of guidance on selecting this (or other ADC parameters) other than giving us the upper and lower bounds.
+Microchip documentation has provided little in the way of guidance on selecting this (or other ADC parameters) other than giving us the upper and lower bounds.

-**Regardless of what you pass it, it will return the frequency in kHz**
+**Regardless of what you pass it, it will return the frequency in kHz** as a `uint16_t`.

 The Dx-series has prescalers in every power of two from 2 to 256, and at the extreme ends, typical operating frequencies will result in an ADC clock that is not in spec.